skx/deployr/HACKING.md

 abort, mid-execution.

 > It is __horrid__ to abort a recipe half-way through, because we might set the remote host into a broken state.

+## Error Detection

+To catch errors in our input, before we execute it, we must consume our stream of tokens and parse them for sanity and correctness.

+The parsing process will build up a structure which we actually execute, and that will ensure that we don't execute programs that are invalid because the parsing process will catch that for us before we come to run them.

+Our parse is located beneath [parser/parser.go](parser/parser.go) and builds up an array of statements to execute.
+Since we don't allow control-flow, looping, or other complex facilities we only have to parse statements minimally - validating the type of arguments to the various primitives.

+(i.e. We don't need to define an AST, we can continue to use the token-types that the lexer gave us.
+I see no value in wrapping them any further, given that we only deal with strings, built-ins, and idents.)

+A statement will consist of just an action (read token) and a set of optional arguments:

+* The `Run`-command takes a single-string argument.
+   * As does `IfChanged`.
+* The `Set`-command takes a pair of arguments.
+   * An identifier and a string.
+* No command takes more than two arguments..